athenasbane/NeoKey_two_key_ardunino/README.md

 - Jumper cables
 - USB-C Cable
 - NeoKey Socket Breakout x 2 - https://www.adafruit.com/product/4978
-- Cherry Mx Keyboard Switch of your choice x 2 - I used Cherry Mx Blues but I which I had used Cherry Mx Black.
+- Cherry Mx Keyboard Switch of your choice x 2 - I used Cherry Mx Blues but I wish I had used Cherry Mx Black.
 You can use anything with a Kailh socket
 - QtPy - There's lots of varients I used this one - https://www.adafruit.com/product/4600

 ## Setup